'Everything is burning.' Massive fire engulfs Notre Dame Cathedral in Paris

 The cause of the blaze isn't yet known, but scaffolding could be seen on the roof of the burning structure.
 The spire was undergoing renovation.

-French President Emmanuel Macron says the fire is taking part of all of France's people with it and is treating it as a national emergency
+French President Emmanuel Macron says the fire is taking part of all of France's people with it and is treating it as a national emergency.
+He pledged to rebuild the church and would seek out international help if needed.

 Macron tweeted after the blaze broke out that he was sad "to see "a part of us being on fire."